bsmn/grantdatavalidator/README.md

 # A table that aggregates all submitted manifests - don't change this
 manifestsviewid <- 'syn12031228'

-# the folder ID of where your manifests are
+# the Synapse folder ID of where the three manifests are
 parentid <- 'syn12345678'

 res <- validate(manifestsviewid, parentid)